korneliavi/Exam2--correct/README.md

 In this repository you will find my project for PSY-3035 Programming and Data Visualization for Researchers at the Department of Psychology at UiT The Arctic University of Norway.

 My project contain data from my family´s own Netflix account downloaded via our private account.
-The purpose of the project was mainly to learn how to code and vizualise data, and I wanted to look at my family´s Netflix account and identicate our TV habits.
+The purpose of the project was mainly to learn how to code and vizualise data, and I wanted to look at my family´s Netflix account and identify our TV habits.